axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

       -

-There are additional fields dependent on the operator and many of specific filters for each field type.
+There are additional fields dependent on the operator and many specific filters for each field type.
 Below is the list of filterable columns and their corresponding filter conditions.

 .. tip::